Umm-Abdurrahman/3MTT-Capstone/README.md

 # Prerequisites

-To run the notebook, ensure you have the following Python libraries installed:
+To run the notebook, ensure you have the following Python libraries installed: numpy pandas matplotlib seaborn scikit-learn

-# NumPy

-# pandas

-# matplotlib

-# seaborn

-# scikit-learn

 You can install them using pip:

-pip install numpy pandas matplotlib seaborn scikit-learn
+!pip install numpy pandas matplotlib seaborn scikit-learn

 # Usage

 Clone this repository:
 git clone https://github.com/Ummm-Abdurrahman/3MTT-Capstone/covid19-analysis.git

 Navigate to the project directory and open the notebook: